 A half-year break will cost you 1.5-3 months of recovery.
 It is unrealistic to return the muscles to their previous shape in a month.

-In the first two weeks of training, after resting, the body will resist.
+In the first two weeks of training after you skip a workout for a long time, the body will resist.
 But after three or four workouts, it will be easier to practice.

 If the passes were no more than ten days, you could start with light walks.
 Then move on to more active sports, where the heart rate zone reaches 125-150 beats per minute.
 In this case, the heart muscle works more actively, the aerobic capacity increases.